EX-Girl

-Ex-Girl (stylized as eX-Girl) is a Japanese female noise rock trio.
+Ex-Girl (stylized as eX-Girl) is a Japanese noise rock band.
 The band's lineup currently consists of Kirilola (bass, vocals), Hiromi (drums, vocals) and Yuka (guitar, vocals).

 Overview

 Ex-Girl claims to hail from the planet Kero Kero.
 They are described as psychedelic, space rock, jazz fusion, jagged alternating vocal harmonies, sugary synthesiser pop, punk, prog, epic/atmospheric, noise-rock, wavering three-part a cappella, borderline operatic vocals, often in the space of a single song.
 Live performances include home-made costumes, synchronised robot dancing and frog-related items.
 Enthusiastic supporters include Mike Patton and Jello Biafra:

 Ex-Girl are a beautiful example of information overload.
 Jagged 3 part vocal harmonies, adventurous arrangements, and songs that hook you like the sucker that you are.
 Take all of these treats, wrap it in an ultra-bright technicolor live show with surreal homemade costumes, and you've got the sensation of being strapped in on an out-of-control carnival ride that will leave you standing in line waiting for another turn.